 Hi there!
 Welcome!
 I'm Natalie.

 In my free time, I love to cook, spend time with my people, travel, paddleboard or swim, make art, volunteer at the animal shelter, and read.
-My cats, Clementine and Merlin, are occasional guest stars in my therapy sessions.
+My cats, Clementine and Merlin, are occasional guest stars in my virtual therapy sessions.
 My favorite perk of teletherapy is getting to meet everyone's pets- I can't wait to meet yours!

 Education